Quantum Mechanics from Relational Properties, Part II: Measurement and EPR: Introduction

-This paper will focus on the second aspect of relativity proclaimed in the RQM theory, based on the basic formulation presented in Ref.~\cite{Yang2017}.
+This paper has two goals.
+The first goal is to extend the formulation presented in Ref.~\cite{Yang2017} to the quantum measurement theory.
 One of the key concept in this formulation is the entanglement measure of the relational probability amplitude matrix.
 The entanglement measure quantifies the difference between time evolution and measurement.
 When there is change in the entanglement entropy, we expect to derive the quantum measurement theory, which is missing in Ref.~\cite{Yang2017}.
 This paper intends to complete the formulation for quantum measurement and quantum operation in the context of RQM.
 The reformulation is mathematically equivalent to the traditional quantum measurement theory and open quantum system theory.
-The significance of this formulation, however, comes from the conceptual consequences.
-We assert that for a given quantum system, description of its time evolution can be implicitly relative, while description of a quantum operation must be explicitly relative.
+The second goal of this paper is to investigate how the measurement theory is perceived from different observers.
+Here we assume these different observers use the same reference frame.
+How the measurement theory is transformed when switching QRF is not in the scope of this paper.
+Therefore, this investigation only partially addresses the second aspect of RQM.
+But as shown later, it already results in several important conceptual implications.
+For instance, We assert that for a given quantum system, description of its time evolution can be implicitly relative, while description of a quantum operation must be explicitly relative.
 Information exchange is relative to a local observer in quantum mechanics.
 The assumption of Super Observer should be abandoned, so as the notion of observer independent description of physical reality.
 Different local observers can achieve consistent descriptions of a quantum system if they are synchronized on the outcomes from any measurement performed on the system.
 Traditional quantum mechanics was originally developed to explain observation results from microscopic system that is much smaller than the measuring apparatus.
 In those situations, RQM and traditional quantum mechanics are practically equivalent.
-However, for a composite system that is spatially much larger than a typical apparatus, the necessity of RQM formulation becomes clear.
+However, for a composite system that is spatially much larger than a typical apparatus, the necessity of RQM formulation become obvious.
 This is clearly illustrated in the analysis of EPR paradox~\cite{EPR}.
 The paradox is seemingly inevitable in traditional quantum mechanics but can be resolved by removing the assumption of the Super Observer who knows measurement results instantaneously from local observer from any location.
 It is suggested that the synchronization of measurement results from different observers is a necessary step when combining quantum mechanics with Relativity Theory.

 The works presented here is inspired by the main idea of the original RQM theory~\cite{Rovelli96}.
 However, there are significant advancements compared with the original RQM theory.
 They are summarized in Section \ref{sec:conclusion}.